 On the side, I like to always have a basket of crusty bread (you know, to sop up all of that remaining soup!) and a leafy green salad.

 Storing, Freezing & Reheating

-To freeze it, allow the soup to cool completely, and transfer it to a freezer-friendly container.
+Freeze: Allow the soup to cool completely, and transfer it to a freezer-friendly container.
 Keep frozen for up to 1 month.
 Thaw in the fridge overnight.

 This soup is great for toddlers, so if you want to freeze even smaller portions, pour the soup into ice cube trays!

-Reheat the soup on the stove over medium-low heat or if it's just a single serving, the microwave will work.
+Reheat: Reheat the soup on the stove over medium-low heat or if it's just a single serving, the microwave will work.
 You can also warm the soup back up in the Instant Pot and keep it on the warm function for a long time!

 Instant Pot Butternut Squash Soup

 - 1 (2-3 pound) large butternut squash, peeled, seeded, cut into 2-inch cubes

 - 3 cups chicken broth or vegetable broth

 - 1 sprig rosemary